Best Vanguard Index Stock & Bond Funds: How To Invest (+ tips)

 It’s no secret that Vanguard is my favorite company to use for investing.
 I believe they have some of the best index funds available.

 Are you ready to get started on your investing journey (or maybe you’re looking to diversify your current portfolio)?
 If so, I’ve put together a comprehensive list of the best Vanguard Index Funds from stocks to bonds and everything in between, and how to get invested today.

 What Are Vanguard Index Funds?

-A Vanguard Index Fund is comprised of hundreds of stocks and/or bonds.
+Vanguard Index Funds are comprised of hundreds of stocks and/or bonds.
 The goal isn’t to pick a few “winners” and beat the market.
-The goal is to get as much diversification as possible in order to match the market.
+The goal is to get as much diversification as possible to match the market.

 When you purchase shares of an index fund, you’re basically buying into that market as a whole.
 Having shares in a Vanguard US stock index fund is like having shares in the entire US stock market.
 You own a little bit of everything instead of owning shares in a single company.